 I’m sitting at my desk on the trading floor, and the sun is pouring into the room.
 I look at the clock: if I pick up the pace, hopefully I’ll be able to leave by 4.
 It’s Sunday, and I still want to make it home in time to cook dinner.
-But I want to grill a fresh fish, which means I need to stop at the market first, and time the train perfectly so that I don’t get stuck in the heat holding a dead, rotting fish. –deep sigh-
+But I want to grill a fresh fish, which means I need to stop at the market first, and time the train perfectly so that I don’t get stuck in the heat holding a dead, rotting fish.

 This isn’t an atypical day.
 I work from my client site 7 days a week, on a bad week, and 6 days on a good week.
-One weeknights, I stay until 8 or 9, but on weekends, I try to leave “early.”
+On weeknights, I stay until 8 or 9, but on weekends, I try to leave “early.”

 “This is what I worked so hard for.
 This is what I wanted.”
 I remind myself.
 I’m a management consultant and team lead on a high-visibility project at a Fortune 500 company, at a top-tier firm, and I have the distinction of overseeing the work of our many subcontractors.
+I get to make an impact in the anti-money laundering and anti-sex trafficking space.

 I’m extremely well compensated for my time, but I don’t have the time to spend or enjoy the money at all.